-John Compton, Saint Lucia’s first prime minister after independence, came out of retirement to lead the UWP to an unexpected victory in the December 2006 elections.
-He was sworn in again as prime minister at the age of 81.
+John Compton, Saint Lucia’s first prime minister after independence, came out of retirement to lead the UWP to an unexpected victory in the December 2006 elections; he was sworn in again as prime minister at the age of 81.
 Though his party won 11 seats in the House of Assembly, he pledged to “govern in a spirit of cooperation” with the SLP.
-In May 2007, Saint Lucia broke off diplomatic relations with China in favor of Taiwan, a move that contrasted with the regional trend.
-Compton was soon sidelined by illness and died in September.
+Compton was soon sidelined by illness and died in September 2007.
 He was replaced by Stephenson King, a cabinet member from the UWP who had served as acting prime minister for several months before Compton’s death.
 King promptly reshuffled the cabinet, and several new ministers were sworn into office.

 Government officials have been accused of corrupt activities, but the country scores well in international surveys.
-Saint Lucia ranked 24 out of 180 countries assessed in Transparency International’s 2007 Corruption Perceptions Index, the third-best performance in Latin America and the Caribbean.
+Saint Lucia was ranked 21 out of 180 countries surveyed in Transparency International’s 2008 Corruption Perceptions Index, the best performance in Latin America and the Caribbean.

 The constitution guarantees freedom of speech, which is respected in practice.
 Libel offenses were removed from the criminal code in 2006.
 The media carry a wide spectrum of views and are largely independent of the government.
-There are five privately owned newspapers, two privately held radio stations, one partially government-funded radio station, and two privately owned television stations.
+There are five privately owned newspapers, four privately held radio stations, one government-funded radio station, and four privately owned television stations.
 Internet access is not restricted.

 The constitution guarantees free exercise of religion, and that right is respected.
 Academic freedom is generally honored.